About SUNRISE

 • To simplify existing information for easy assimilation and recognition of the core knowledge (i.e., concepts) of greatest stability and usefulness for the 21st century and beyond.

-• To apply well-established principles of accelerated learning to the stable knowledge.
+• To apply well-established principles of accelerated learning to stable knowledge.

 • To discover original or new knowledge, insights, observations, and ways of doing things that are likely to increase the stability and simplicity of the core knowledge.